From the streets to the river, scooters thrown into the Arkansas

 “We started noticing them all throughout the river.
 I mean there’s one right down there,” said Keil Clemans

-In total, ten scooters were found in the river Tuesday and one was found last week.
+In total, 10 scooters were found in the river Tuesday, and one was found last week.

 A spokesperson at Spin sent KSN a statement that reads: “We train our operations team to remain vigilant of vandalism — and work closely with the community and local authorities to prevent these acts from happening in the first place.”